pyrosec/project-ghost/README.md

 docker-compose up -d
 ```

+### Deployment structure

 Check out the file hierarchy created by the program run to familiarize yourself.
-Some notable filepaths would be

 - ghostdb/asterisk/  (contains the exported asterisk configurations, which can be changed arbitrarily to suit your team's needs)
 - ghostdb/prosody/ (contains prosody databases)